buddhist-uni/buddhist-uni.github.io/_content/canon/an4.33.md

 > It seems that we are actually impermanent, though we thought ourselves permanent;
 it seems that we are actually transient, though we thought ourselves everlasting

+A lion’s roar terrifies beasts.
+The Buddha’s teaching terrifies the gods.